DPancholi7/Java-Penny-Pitch-Game/Penny Pitch Game/README.txt

 After the 10 pennies have been pitched, the application will indicate which prizes have been won,

 ***************************************************
-This Program Cannot Be Submitted Without Changes Changes Must Be Made To Use This Code!
-Atleast 20 % Of The Code Must Be Changed!

 ***************************************************

 Copyright 2019, Dhvani Pancholi, All rights reserved